GSA/open-gsa-redesign/_apidocs/entity-api.md

 <tr>
 <td rowspan="2">samRegistered</td>
-<td>Allows Yes.
-<br>Yes signifies SAM registrants.
-<br>Example: samRegistered=Yes
+<td>The API, by default, will return only the entities that are registered,
-<br><br> NOTE: If this search parameter is not sent in the request, then the API will return only SAM registrants by default.
+if this search parameter is not sent in the request.
+<br>However, users can still choose to send this search parameter as:
+<br>samRegistered=Yes.
+(For v2)
 </td>
 <td>v2</td>
 </tr>

 <tr>
-<td>Allows Yes or No.
-<br>Yes signifies SAM registrants.
-<br>No signifies non-SAM registrants.
-<br>Example: samRegistered=Yes
-<br><br>
-NOTES:
-<br>1.
-If this search parameter is not sent in the request, then the API will return SAM registrants by default with the current schema.
+<td>The API, by default, will return only the entities that are registered, if this search parameter is not sent in the request.
-<br>2.
-If samRegistered=No is sent in the request, then the API will return the new non-SAM registrants schema.
+<br>However, users can choose to send this search parameter as:
+<br>samRegistered=Yes – to receive entities that are registered.
+<br>samRegistered=No – to receive entities that are not registered/ID Assigned.
+(For v3)
 </td>
 <td>v3</td>
 </tr>